vNPro3s/ai_chatbots_jossis/pro_files/prompt_design.md

 """
 ```

-## Tactic III.
+## Tactic II.
 Specify the length of the response

 Define the desired length of the produced output from LLMs.
 Consider the defined length in terms of how many words, sentences, paragraphs, list length, etc., are at the most approximate value to be satisfied.